vosaul/status.im/source/research/ulc_in_details.md

 4) DoS on trusted nodes

 ### Sybill attack on ULC (client)
-Prevented because it is already prevented in a classic LES model and we only download headers with trusted announces.
+Prevented because it is already prevented in a classic LES model and we only download headers with trusted announcements.

 ### Sybill attack on trusted servers
 Even less possible than in LES model because it's needed to attack,k at least M servers.